hridoykit/delete-confirmation-button/README.md

-# Footnote Of Delete Confirmation Button Like Github
+# Footnote Of "Delete Confirmation Button" Like Github

 This project demonstrates how to create a delete confirmation button in JavaScript.
 The button is initially disabled and only becomes enabled when the user types 'delete' in the input field.
 Upon clicking the button, a confirmation dialog appears.